sinnate/orange-pi-5-stable-diffusion-webui/README.md

 Note : I'm currently looking for a way to make RK NPU to work with it.

-Reduce your resolution and use something like DPM fast, it will take at least 2-6min for a step to complete. anything more 212x212 is **danger territory**
+Reduce your resolutio, it will take at least 2-6min for a step to complete. anything more 212x212 is **danger territory**

 ## Dependencies